wellyshen/react-cool-inview/README.md

 ### Infinite Scrolling

 Infinite scrolling is a popular design technique like Facebook and Twitter feed etc., new content being loaded as you scroll down a page.
 The basic concept as below.

-> 💡 When the target is rendered based on asynchronous data, we need to use the `observe` API to lazily start observing.

 ```js
 import { useState } from "react";